jekyll/jekyll/docs/_docs/step-by-step/09-collections.md

 Let's add a page which lists all the authors on the site.
 Jekyll makes the collection available at `site.authors`.

-Create `staff.html` and iterate over `site.authors` to output all the staff:
+Create `staff.html` in the root directory and iterate over `site.authors` to output all the staff:

 {% raw %}
 ```liquid